 Fireal signed a record deal with Warner Music Finland and performed 'The Imperia' live in the movie "Priest of Evil" in 2010.
 Their music video was shot on set for the first single 'Halo', one of the most aired ones in Finnish radios that year.
 The second single 'Breathe' received noticeable radio airplay and was co-written in Stockholm 2006 with Per Aldeheim and Max Martin as the first Finnish co-write with Martin.

 Fireal entered the studio after a small hiatus in summer 2012.
-Later that year Caleb started preproducing the third Fireal album with the working title 'Hi-Lite'.
+Later that year Fireal started preproducing the third album with the working title 'Hi-Lite'.
 A destined first release from the album, 'Serafi', was announced in 2013 but cancelled the following year.
-Caleb performed a few acoustic shows around Finland and Fireal was set to return on stage in Beatcon Music Festival 2015.
+Fireal performed a few acoustic shows around Finland and Fireal was set to return on stage in Beatcon Music Festival 2015.
 After the festival got cancelled, Fireal released a music video of "Joy" as a gift to the fans.
 Several songs from the new album have been named, including 'Cibrius', 'Closer' and 'Aurora'.